 Once your mini-split is installed, a little care goes a long way in keeping it running efficiently for years.
 Think of it like any other important appliance in your home—regular upkeep is the key to performance and longevity.
 The good news is that much of the basic maintenance is simple enough to handle on your own, while a professional can take care of the more technical tune-ups.
 By staying on top of a few key tasks, you’ll protect your investment, maintain your home’s comfort, and keep your energy bills in check.

-Simple DIY Maintenance: Filters and Cleaning
+Quick Maintenance: Cleaning Filters and Units

 One of the best things about mini-splits is how easy they are to maintain.
 Your main job is to keep the filters clean.
 Clogged filters restrict airflow, which makes the system work harder and can hurt your indoor air quality.
 Plan to check your filters monthly—you can usually just rinse them with water, let them dry, and pop them back in.